 While essential oils are optional in this recipe, there are a few oils I love to add to my detergent.

-Purify: this cleansing blend has a nice, fresh scent.
+Purifying Blend: this cleansing blend has a nice, fresh scent.
 Advantages to using this in your detergent include: added disinfecting power, improved deodorization and overall cleaning power.

-OnGuard: this protective blend has a warm, spicy scent.
+Protective Blend: the protective blend has a warm, spicy scent.
 Known for its ability to fight off bacteria, viruses, mold and more, adding this to your detergent will kick up the cleansing capability of your powder.

 Wild Orange: Wild orange is one of my favorite oils, hands down.
 In addition to a very lovely, uplifting scent, this oil is known for being antibacterial, antifungal, antiseptic and can help naturally whiten without bleaching your clothes.
 I most often like to use this along with peppermint for an extra-lovely detergent.